 Each student will make a 10 to 15 minute PowerPoint presentation on his or her findings on the term paper and be prepared to respond to questions from class members.
 Students will be evaluated according to the attached rubric.

 Final Exam

-Due Date: Class 10
+Due Date: Class 10 Weight: 30%

-Weight: 30%

-Students will be required to write a final exam covering the content of classroom learning and assigned text and other readings.
-The exam will consist of approximately 125 multiple-choice questions that are focused on case studies.
+Students will be required to write a multiple-choice final exam covering the content of classroom learning and assigned text and other readings.